 Niagara Falls, Ontario

-Niagara Falls is well-known as one of the unofficial Seven Natural Wonders of the World and a true Canadian landmark, though they can also been seen from America.
+Niagara Falls is well-known as one of the unofficial Seven Natural Wonders of the World and a true Canadian landmark, though they can also be seen from America.
 However, it’s Canada’s Horseshoe Falls that far out-impress the falls on the U.S. side, producing nearly 6-million cubic feet of water every single minute.
 You can catch the best view and take the best photos from Queen Victoria Park in the city of Niagara Falls, Ontario.

-Confederation Bridge, New Brunswick and Prince Edward Island
+Confederation Bridge, New Brunswick, and Prince Edward Island

 The Confederation Bridge links New Brunswick and Prince Edward Island via the sprawling Northumberland Strait.
 The bridge was built in 1997, and at 8-miles long and 200 feet above water level (at the highest peak), the view is stunning – particularly at sunrise or sunset.